Organised by

 International Poetry

-Competition 2024
+Competition 2025

-Entries must be no longer than 14 lines and must fit on a single A4 page.
+Each poem must be no longer than 14 lines and must fit on a single A4 page.

-Filter judge: Candy Neubert was born in Guernsey.
+Filter judge Candy Neubert was born in Guernsey.
 Her poetry collections Channel and Island are inspired by Guernsey.

 Poetry winners’ reading at the Guernsey Literary Festival

 Guernsey is an exceptional and inspiring location for a literary festival with an abundance of natural beauty and a thriving Arts scene.
-The 2024 Guernsey Literary Festival takes place from 23 April – 5 May 2024.
+The 2025 Guernsey Literary Festival takes place from 25th April – 4th May 2025

-We invite you to join us for the International Poetry Competition Winners’ Reading on Saturday 4th May 2024.
+We invite you to join us for the International Poetry Competition Winners’ Reading on Friday 2nd May 2025.

 Categories & prizes